jeremytinkers/Newsletter_Signup/README.md

 If running locally then,  then
 >* Clone the repo
 >* cd to the downloaded location
->* Run npm i to downloaded the required modules
 >* Enter node server.js to get the server up and running!
 ---